When you see a glass garage door, it’s hard to see regular garage doors the same way.

 Cons of Glass Garage Doors

 - Insulation.
-Even with insulated glass, windows are less energy efficient than traditional materials.
-And although windows allow heat via solar radiation (light) to enter in, this may or may not be desirable depending on your climate.
-This can be minimized by using a mirror or tint finish on the glass.
+Even with insulated glass, windows reduce the r-value (insulation rating) of a garage door.
+While windows allow heat via solar radiation (light) to enter in, this may or may not be desirable depending on your climate and the time of year.
+This effect can be minimized by using a mirror or tint finish on the glass.

 - Care and cleaning.
-Every garage door needs a good cleaning every now and again, but large glass windows can collect dust and dirt on the outside and look very dirty very quickly, especially with a mirror or tint finish.
+Every garage door needs a good cleaning every now and again, but large glass windows can collect dust and dirt on the outside or inside and look, especially with a mirror or tint finish.
 In most cases, a quick rinse with soap and water will do the trick.

 - Impact resistance.
 Where steel and other metals tend to dent or bend, glass is more likely to break.
-While the tempered glass does not pose an additional safety hazard (it breaks without shattering into pieces, like a windshield), it may be more susceptible to physical collisions such as small animals, baseballs or basketballs, and so on.
+While the tempered glass used in these doors does not pose an additional safety hazard (it breaks without shattering into pieces, like a windshield), it may be more susceptible to physical collisions from vehicles, tools, baseballs or basketballs, and so on.

 Alternatives to Full Glass Garage Doors